-From Windows to Office to Azure to Xbox, program managers at Microsoft drive technologies that impact our everyday lives.
+From Windows to Office to Azure to Xbox, Microsoft drive technologies that impact our everyday lives.
 The program management team bridges the technical and business worlds, as they guide ideas from conception to launch.

 Traditionally this PM title refers to product management.
 But depending on the team, the work of program managers at Microsoft could run the gamut from pure product management to customer engagements.
-Program managers can be found managing projects, analyzing data, engaging with and selling to customers, syncing with internal stakeholders, or speaking at conferences.
+Program managers can be found:

 Be prepared to talk about your past experiences from your resume.
 This call will be used to ensure you're good at communicating.
 The recruiter will also be looking for signs that you're a decent person to work with (and not a jerk).

-You will have a one and a half hour lunchtime opportunity to have a casual conversation with one of your Microsoft interviewers where you will get food from the Microsoft cafeteria.
+You will get food from the Microsoft cafeteria.
 You will also have an opportunity to take a 30 minute break near the end of your onsite.

 Product design questions test your ability to design a new product or improve an existing one.
 Be user-focused.
 The key is to ensure you're organized with your thoughts and have a clear goal in mind that will solve the user's problem(s).

 One of the best frameworks is to go "broad then deep".
 First, "go broad" by listing all the ideas and solutions that come to mind.
 Then, pick one to "go deep" on and explain why that is the solution you chose.